-- To learn whether SimSpace Weaver supports these features, see How AWS SimSpace Weaver works with IAM. - To learn how to provide access to your resources across AWS accounts that you own, see Providing access to an IAM user in another AWS account that you own in the IAM User Guide. - To learn how to provide access to your resources to third-party AWS accounts, see Providing access to AWS accounts owned by third parties in the IAM User Guide. - To learn how to provide access through identity federation, see Providing access to externally authenticated users (identity federation) in the IAM User Guide. - To learn the difference between using roles and resource-based policies for cross-account access, see How IAM roles differ from resource-based policies in the IAM User Guide.
+- To learn whether SimSpace Weaver supports these features, see How AWS SimSpace Weaver works with IAM. - To learn how to provide access to your resources across AWS accounts that you own, see Providing access to an IAM user in another AWS account that you own in the IAM User Guide. - To learn how to provide access to your resources to third-party AWS accounts, see Providing access to AWS accounts owned by third parties in the IAM User Guide. - To learn how to provide access through identity federation, see Providing access to externally authenticated users (identity federation) in the IAM User Guide. - To learn the difference between using roles and resource-based policies for cross-account access, see Cross account resource access in IAM in the IAM User Guide.